-Joseph Stiglitz, University Professor at Columbia University and 2001 Nobel Prize winner, was named the 2014 Daniel Patrick Moynihan Prize Winner, by AAPSS.
+Rebecca Blank, Chancellor of University of Wisconsin-Madison and former Acting U.S. Secretary of Commerce, was named the 2015 Daniel Patrick Moynihan Prize Winner, by AAPSS.
 The Moynihan Prize honors individuals who use sound analysis and social science research to inform public policy, while also contributing to the public discourse on society’s most pressing issues, much like the prize’s namesake, the late Senator Moynihan, did.
-Stiglitz has contributed greatly to our understanding of the sources and dire ramifications of economic inequality in America, in works such as his most recent book, The Price of Inequality (W.W.
-Norton and Company 2012).
-Stiglitz’s illustrious academic career is coupled with an impressive career in public service.
-He was a member of the Council of Economic Advisers from 1993 to 1995 during the Clinton administration; and from 1997 to 2000, he was the Chief Economist and Senior Vice-President of the World Bank.
-Stiglitz’s dedication to informed policy-making, as evinced by his research and public service, is aligned with the spirit and intention of the Moynihan Prize.
-As part of the Prize ceremony, Dr. Stiglitz gave a public lecture on May 8, 2014, in Washington, DC.
+During her time at the Department of Commerce Blank promoted economic development while connecting research and innovation with job creation and economic growth.
+Dr. Blank’s impressive career in public service extends beyond her time at the agency.
+She was a member of the Council of Economic Advisers from 1997 to 1999 during the Clinton administration; and she was also a fellow at the Brookings Institution before joining the Department of Commerce.
+From 1999 to 2008, Blank served as dean and professor of public policy and economics in the Gerald R. Ford School of Public Policy at the University of Michigan and she has held faculty positions at Northwestern University and Princeton University.
+Blank’s dedication to informed policy-making, as evinced by her research, teaching, and public service, is aligned with the spirit and intention of the Moynihan Prize.
+As part of the Prize ceremony, Dr. Blank will give a public lecture on May 7, 2015, in Washington, DC.